Portugal

 Euro (EUR)

-Portugalis one of the hottest countries in Europe with an Atlantic-Mediterranean climate.
-Spring and summer are usually sunny, and in July and August temperatures are extremely high: up to 30-35°C in the central part, an up to 45°C inland to the south.
-Autumn and winter are typically rainy and windy, but there are also sunny days and temperatures rarely fall below 5°C. Snow usually rains during winter in mountainous areas to the north.
-Mean annual temperatures are 13°C in the north and 18°C in the south.
+Portugal is one of the hottest countries in Europe, with an Atlantic-Mediterranean climate.
+Spring and summer are usually sunny, and in July and August temperatures are extremely high: up to 30-35°C in the central part of the country and up to 45°C in the interior south.
+Autumn and winter are usually rainy and windy, but there are sunny days and temperatures rarely drop below 5 °C. Snow usually falls in winter in the mountainous areas to the north.
+Average annual temperatures are 13 °C in the north and 18 °C in the south.
 The climate in Madeira and the Azores is rainy and humid.

 Travel papers and visas